patrickjames242/react-extend-components/README.md

 Additionally, `props.pluck` doesn't restrict you to properties you've defined yourself.
 You can pluck any prop the user passes to the outermost component, even refs!

+Note that if any of your custom prop names clash with the base element's prop names (`button` in the above case), then the types of your custom props will override that of the base element.

 ### The `children` Prop

 By default, the `children` prop is excluded from the type information of the resulting component.
 This is because, usually, components would want to add their own children to the underlying element or have specific control over how values provided to `children` are dealt with.